-THIS PRO XY CARD I S VALID O NLY WH EN SIGNED AND DATED.
-DETACH AND RE ETURN TI HIS PORTI ON ONLY The Board of Directors recomm ends you vote FOR the following: For All Withhold All To withhold authority to vote for any individua nominee(s), mark "For All Except" and write t number(s) of the nominee(s) on the line below he 1.
-Election of Directors Nominees: 01 Jeffrey Wolf 02 John Monahan, Ph.D.
-03 Edward B. Smith, I II 04 John Prendergast, Ph.I D. The I Board of Directors recomme ends you vote FOR the proposals 2, 3, 4 a nd 5.
-For Against Abstain 2. to ratify the appointment of BDO USA, LLP as our independent registere ed public acco ounting firm for our fiscal year ending on December 31, 2016; 3. effect a reverse stock split of mon stock, \$0 0.0002 par valu ie per sha d and restated certificate of incorporation, as a re, at a ratio to be determined in the discretion non Stock; 4. to authorize an adjournmen nt of the Annual Meeting, if necessary, if a qu orum is prese ent, to solicit ac ditional pr oxies if there are not sufficient votes in favor o Proposal 3; 5. to approve an amendment t grant from 1,100,000 to 3,0 centive Plan to increase the number o f shares of our Common Stock that we have a uthority to NOT : to transact such other busir ness as may properly come before the meeti ng or any adjo ournments or p ostponem ents of the meeting. attorr title a ney, executor, administrator, o s such.
-Joint owners should e s) appear(s) hereon.
-When signing as or other fiduciary, please give full sach sign personally.
-All holders must b, please sign in full corporate or
+The Board of Directors recommends you v rote FOR the following: For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Directors Nominees: 01 Jeffrey Wolf 02 John Monahan, Ph.D.
+03 Edward B. Smith, I I 04 John Prendergast, Ph.D.
+The Board of Directors recommends you ve ote FOR the proposals 2, 3, 4 and 5.
+For Against Abstain 2. to ratify the appointment of BDO USA, LLP as our independent registered pu blic acco ounting firm fo r our fiscal year ending on December 31, 2017; 3.
+3. to approve (in the event it is deemed advisable by our Board of Directors) an amendment to our third amended and restated certificate of incorporation, as amended, to effect a reverse stock split of our issued and outstanding shares of common stock, \$0.0002 par value per share, at a ratio to be determined in the discretion of our Board of Directors within a range of one (1) share of Common Stock for every two (2) to ten (10) shares of Common Stock; 4. to approve an amendment to the Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 50,000,000 to 100,000,000; 5. to approve an adjournment of the Annual Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4; and 6.
+6. to approve our 2017 Stock Incentive Plan.
+NOT E: to transact such other business as ma y properly come before the meeting or any adj ournments or oostponem ents of the meeting. atton title a sign. se sign exactly as your name(s) appear(s ney, executor, administrator, or other fidu as such.
+Joint owners should each sign pe If a corporation or partnership, please sig ership name, by authorized officer. ciary, please give full ersonally.
+All holders must Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date